Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Abstract

 \section{Abstract}

-Hallucinated facts in large language models (LLMs) have recently been shown to obey a statistical lower bound determined by the \emph{monofact rate} (related to the classical Good-Turing missing mass estimator) minus model miscalibration \citep{kalai2024calibrated}.
-We present the first empirical investigation of this three-way relationship in classical $n$-gram models and fine-tuned encoder-decoder Transformers.
-By generating training data from Pareto distributions with varying shape parameters, we systematically control the monofact rates and establish its positive relationship with hallucination.
-To bridge theory and practice, we derive an empirical analog of the hallucination bound by replacing the population miscalibration term (Sec.~\ref{sec:miscalibration}) with an \emph{empirical} bin-wise KL divergence and confirm its practical viability.
+Hallucinated facts in large language models (LLMs) have recently been shown to obey a statistical lower bound determined by the \emph{monofact rate} (related to the classical Good-Turing missing mass estimator) minus model miscalibration [A. T. Kalai, S. S. Vempala, "Calibrated language models must hallucinate" in Proceedings of the 56th Annual ACM Symposium on Theory of Computing (STOC) (New York, NY, USA, 2024), pp. 160–171].
+We present the first empirical investigation of this three-way relationship in classical $n$-gram models and fine-tuned transformer models.
+By generating training data from Pareto distributions with varying shape parameters, we systematically control the monofact rate and establish its positive relationship with hallucination.
+To bridge theory and practice, we derive an empirical analog of the hallucination bound by replacing the population miscalibration term (Section 1.1) with an \emph{empirical} bin-wise KL divergence and confirm its practical viability.
 We then introduce selective upweighting --- a simple yet effective technique that strategically repeats as little as 5\% of training examples --- to deliberately \emph{inject miscalibration} into the model.
 This intervention reduces hallucination by up to 40\%, challenging universal deduplication policies.
 Our experiments reveal a critical trade-off: selective upweighting maintains pre-injection levels of accuracy while substantially reducing hallucination, whereas standard training gradually improves accuracy but fails to address persistently high hallucination, indicating an inherent tension in optimization objectives.